 Community Engaged Learning and Research: Connecting coursework and academic research to community-identified concerns to enrich knowledge and inform action on social issues.

-Take college classes that allow you to connect your field with community issues and see real-world applications of what you are learning (i.e. service learning)
+Take college classes that allow you to connect your field with community issues and see real-world applications of what you are learning (i.e. service learning).
+At Drake, search for the CEL attribute when searching for classes.

 Conduct research to further investigate how your organization can positively impact the community